jurerotar/Pillage-First-Ask-Questions-Later/README.md

 If you’re passionate about backend development and want to help bring multiplayer to life — feel free to reach out!

-### Why single-player?

-There are a few key reasons I chose to focus on single-player:

-- **Moderation cost & complexity** - multiplayer comes with a whole layer of moderation challenges — things like chat filters, reporting tools, cheat prevention, and account systems.
-They’re not just one-time features either; they need constant upkeep and care.
-For a solo developer, that’s a massive investment of time and energy that could easily overshadow the actual game development.
-With single-player, I can skip all of that and stay focused on building the experience itself.

-- **Offline-first accessibility** - by skipping networking, the game becomes fully playable offline.
-This makes it more accessible to players with limited or unreliable internet access, and ensures the experience is consistent regardless of connection quality.

-- **Frontend challenge** - building a rich, complex app entirely in the browser is a rare and rewarding challenge.
-It pushes me to solve problems like state management, simulation, and performance, all within the constraints of a browser environment.

 ### Are there game design differences between Travian and Pillage First!?

 Yes, there are a few!
 The main ones include new buildings, additional playable tribes, the removal of the capital